evolvingstuff/vdw2/content/posts/20-reasons-for-not-taking-vitamin-d-debunked.md

 1.  **Have an adverse reaction to Vitamin D**

-   * <a href="/posts/rare-adverse-reaction-3-in-1000-to-lots-of-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 6281">Rare adverse reaction (3 in 1,000) to lots of Vitamin D</a> is often due to lack of magnesium
+   * [Rare adverse reaction (3 in 1,000) to lots of Vitamin D](/tags/rare-adverse-reaction-3-in-1000-to-lots-of-vitamin-d.html) is often due to lack of magnesium

    * Adverse reactions to D are far less common than reactions to gluten, lactose, peanut butter, iron  etc.